alx-xlx/download-web-directory/README.md

-how long will the downloader go progress bar for each file develop a tree map
+how long will the downloader go progress bar for each file develop a tree map scan and skip already downloaded files and folders

 ## Setup
 ### One line